18th and 19th centuries: doctors, priests and lawyers

 Dr Arcangelo

-The legacy of medical practice continued with Gabriele’s son, given his grandfather and great-grandfather’s name: Arcangelo Marcantonio Pullicino.
+The legacy of medical practice continued with Gabriele’s son: Arcangelo Marcantonio Pullicino.

 The Plague Doctor: Dr Arcangelo Pullicino